 Here is a high-level overview of one common way that people visit Havasupai.

-- SECURE YOUR PERMITS - Obtain your permits for a two or three night stay at Havasupai either online or via phone as soon as they go on sale for the year.
+- SECURE YOUR PERMITS - Obtain your permits for an overnight stay at Havasupai either online or via phone as soon as they go on sale for the year.

 - BOOK YOUR FLIGHTS - Book a flight to Las Vegas and a rental car from a rental agency that is located at the centralized McCarran Rent-A-Car Center.

 - TRAIN FOR YOUR HIKE - Train for your hike by taking long hikes or walks, preferably with a loaded pack on your back.